-A few years ago, I wrote an “Open Letter to My Son about Preparing for Marriage.”
-I shared it with this son, Palmer, and my oldest son, Keaton who got married in 2020.
-I’m going to share snippets of that letter with you today.
+Previously, I shared it with this son, Palmer, and my oldest son, Keaton who got married in 2020.
+Today, I’m going to share snippets of that letter with you today.
 But what I’d really love to know is what you wish “they” had told you about marriage.
 What would you share with a young couple ready to take this big step?
 Will you please hit “reply” and share anything and everything I can pass along to my boys?
 Thank you!

 Learn the art of effectively saying what you need.
 And get good at hearing her needs and finding room in your heart to meet them.
-Make sure you both know that needs are not demands; you each have the right to say “yes” or “no.” But hopefully, there’s enough love and grace that you each try to find your “yes” to the other’s requests.
+Make sure you both know that needs are not demands; you each may say “yes” or “no.” But hopefully, there’s enough love and grace that you each try to find your “yes” to the other’s requests.

 Assess your relationship for compatibility in the following areas:

 1. Emotional – is there safety and compassion?
 Are you at complementary levels of development?

 2. Intellectual – are you impressed with and inspired by each other’s intellect?